New physics in $WW\gamma$ at one loop via Majorana neutrinos: Majorana neutrinos and the SM

-where the $3\times3$ matrix $\xi=m_{\rm D}m_{\rm M}^{-1}$ has been defined, with $|\xi_{jk}|<1$, in which case the smaller the entries of the $3\times3$ matrix $\xi$, the more reliable this approximation will be.
+has been defined, with $|\xi_{jk}|<1$, in which case the smaller the entries of the $3\times3$ matrix $\xi$, the more reliable this approximation will be.
 Moreover, $J$ is a $3\times3$ matrix, both diagonal and unitary.
 From Eq.~(\ref{approxU}), we find that the matrix ${\cal B}$, defined by Eqs.~(\ref{Balphanu})-(\ref{BvsB}), is approximated as

 If $m_{\rm D}\sim v$ and $m_{\rm M}\sim w$ are assumed, with $v\ll w$, type-1 seesaw mechanism takes place, defining light-neutrino masses $m_{\nu_j}\sim\frac{v^2}{w}$ and heavy-neutrino masses $m_{N_j}\sim w$, in line with Eq.~(\ref{UMU}).
 Masses of light neutrinos generated by the seesaw mechanism place a severe lower bound on $w$, which is restricted to be greater than $\sim10^{13}\,{\rm GeV}$, thus resulting in huge heavy-neutrino masses $m_{N_j}$.
 In the present paper, we rather follow Ref.~\cite{Pilaftsis}, in which the set of conditions $({\cal M}\,{\cal U}_\nu)_{jk}=0$, with $j=1,2,3,4,5,6$, are stated to be sufficient and necessary for the $k$-th neutrino mass to vanish at tree level, that is $m_{\nu_k}=0$ in Eq.~(\ref{UMU}).
 On the other hand, the tree-level masses of heavy neutrinos are left untouched, so they are defined by the diagonalization of the mass matrix, Eq.~(\ref{UMU}), as~\cite{Pilaftsis}